ixnix/abci/index.md

 * Xi, X., and Sokolik, I. N. (2012).
 Impact of Asian Dust Aerosol and Surface Albedo on Photosynthetically Active Radiation and Surface Radiative Balance in Dryland Ecosystems.
 Advances in Meteorology, 2012, 1-15. [https://doi.org/10.1155/2012/276207](https://doi.org/10.1155/2012/276207)

 ## Teaching
-- Atmospheric Physics, 2018 fall
+- Atmospheric Physics, 2018 Fall
-- Advanced Geoinformatics, 2020 spring, 2020 fall, 2021 spring
+- Advanced Geoinformatics, 2020 Spring, 2020 Fall, 2021 Spring

 ## Notes
 - Dr. Alan Robock, Editor of Reviews of Geophysics and a professor at Rutgers University, wrote two pieces on how to prepare a manuscript to increase your chance of getting a speedy and fair review.
-[Part 1](https://eos.org/editors-vox/getting-your-paper-published-part-1-dont-annoy-the-reviewers) and [Part 2](https://eos.org/editors-vox/getting-your-paper-published-part-2-good-grammar-clear-figures)
+[Part 1](https://eos.org/editors-vox/getting-your-paper-published-part-1-dont-annoy-the-reviewers); [Part 2](https://eos.org/editors-vox/getting-your-paper-published-part-2-good-grammar-clear-figures)